Stochasticity & Predictability in Terrestrial Planet Formation: N-Body Methods, Initial Conditions

 \subsection{Forcing the Order of Program Execution}

 To exactly reproduce numerical results, the order of execution of steps within the program must be fixed.\footnote{In computer arithmetic, $a+b+c \neq a+c+b$ because storage space for each number is finite, such that round-off errors will differ.} While this is easily controlled in single threaded applications, multi-threaded programs require additional logic.
-To ensure reproducibility of the experiments in this paper, we have implemented such logic in \textsc{Genga}, and used \textsc{Pkdgrav} in single-thread mode only.
+To ensure reproducibility of numerical experiments and probe the underlying mechanics of orbital divergence, we have implemented such logic in \textsc{Genga}.

 The most likely source of variations in the order of operations is the parallel sum operation.
 In \textsc{Genga}, this is implemented as a parallel reduction formula within one thread block and always operates in the same order.
 As such, all summation operations are excluded as the source of round-off error variations.
 The only remaining possible source is in the creation of the close encounter list.
 If a close encounter pair is found, a counting variable is increased through an \texttt{\_atomicAdd()} operation.
 The order of this operation is not well defined across threads.
 A different order of the close encounter pair list leads to a different order of bodies in the direct N-Body integrator.
 For multiple close encounter groups, this can lead to a different result.
 We prevent this behaviour through an additional sorting step, which reorders the close encounter list, but induces a performance penalty.
 The behaviour is controlled at compilation through the \texttt{SERIAL\_GROUPING} flag.